bitcraze/bitcraze-website/src/development/contribute/repo-doc-guidelines.md

 ````
 Surf to `localhost:8080` in your browser.

+The server automatically regenerates the html when a markdown file is modified, you only have to reload the page in your web browser.
+There are some cases that are not handled though, and if you make changes to the menu for instance, you probably have to restart the server to get it all right.

-Note: the styling is not identical to the Bitcraze website but should give a rough idea of the end result.
+**Note**: the styling in the development server is not identical to the Bitcraze website but should give a rough idea of the end result.

 ## The menu